 Getting a dog in the winter

-Puppies may be a popular Christmas present, but Dr. Christensen explains the perils of housetraining in the winter: “Clients need to take the dog out,” she says, “but they can’t get their boots on fast enough and the dog ends up peeing on the floor.
+Puppies may be a popular Christmas present, but Dr. Christensen says there are perils of housetraining in the winter.
+“Clients need to take the dog out,” she says, “but they can’t get their boots on fast enough and the dog ends up peeing on the floor.
 They chase this problem all winter, and then by spring, they really want to work on it but they’re stymied by how often the dog is peeing in the house.”